OrleansContrib/Orleans.StorageProvider.Arango/readme.md

         string Value { get; set; }
 }

-// Select the ARANGO as the storage provider for the grain [StorageProvider(ProviderName="ARANGO")] public class Grain1 : Orleans.Grain<MyGrainState>, IGrain1
+// Select ARANGO as the storage provider for the grain [StorageProvider(ProviderName="ARANGO")] public class Grain1 : Orleans.Grain<MyGrainState>, IGrain1
 {
         public Task Test(string value)
         {
                 // set the state and save it
                 this.State.Value = value;
                 return this.WriteStateAsync();
         }